manel-bc/gud/README.md

 # git gud

-Basic drop-in replacement for git, meant only as a toy project
+Basic drop-in replacement for git, written for no other purpose than to git gud at understanding git internals.

 Inspired by [wyag](https://wyag.thb.lt/), but written in Go instead of Python.